apigee/apigee-edge-drupal/README.md

 1. Select the **Apigee Edge** module.
 1. Click **Install**.

+## Notes

-**Note**: If you do not configure the connection between Drupal and Apigee Edge, you will not be able to register developers on the site and may cause other issues with Drupal core functions.
+* If you do not configure the connection between Drupal and Apigee Edge, you will not be able to register developers on the site and may cause other issues with Drupal core functions.
 If you do not plan to configure the connection between Drupal and Apigee Edge, you should uninstall the Apigee Edge module.
+* When you first install the module, existing users in the Drupal site may not have a developer account in Apigee Edge.
+  You can synchronized

 ## Requirements